Green solvent: Water

 Although not an organic solvent, water is an attractive solvent because it its non-toxic and renewable.
 It is a useful solvent in many industrial processes.
 Traditional organic solvents can sometimes be replaced by aqueous preparations.
 Water-based coatings have largely replaced standard petroleum-based paints for the construction industry; however, solvent-based anti-corrosion paints remain among the most used today.

 Supercritical water (SCW) is obtained at a temperature of 374.2 °C and a pressure of 22.05 MPa.
 It behaves as a dense gas with a dissolving power equivalent to that of organic solvents of low polarity.
 However, the solubility of inorganic salts in SCW is radically reduced.
 SCW is used as a reaction medium, especially in oxidation processes for the destruction of toxic substances such as those found in industrial aqueous effluents.
 The use of supercritical water has two main technical challenges, namely corrosion and salt deposition.

 Supercritical carbon dioxide

 Supercritical carbon dioxide (CO_{2}) is the most commonly used supercritical fluid because of its relatively easy to use.
 Temperatures above 31 °C and pressures above 7.38 MPa are sufficient to obtain supercriticality, at which point it behaves as a good nonpolar solvent.

 Alcohols and esters

 Ethanol is used in toiletries, cosmetics, some cleaners and coatings.
+Bioethanol, made industrially by fermentation of sugars, starch, and cellulose is widely available.